So, what on earth is a doula?

 I am based in Edinburgh and currently only work within the city.
 As your Doula I aim to adapt to your particular circumstances and needs.
 If you feel that I may be the right Doula for you, please get in touch for pricing information and details of the packages that I offer and to arrange a free consultation.

-I offer short-notice exclusively postnatal support to mothers who have had premature babies, as this is a matter very close to my heart.
-Please do not hesitate to get in touch and I will do my best to be there to support you both physically and emotionally within the first 24-48 hours of your baby's premature birth.
+I offer short-notice support to mothers who have had premature babies, as this is a matter very close to my heart.
+Please do not hesitate to get in touch and I will do my best to be there to support you both physically and emotionally within the first 24-48 hours of your baby's premature birth or in some circumstances, during the birth if I am available to do so.